mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 In design, atmosphere comprises color, typography and texture, **separate from layout**.
 The layout can drastically change or move around depending on screen size, but the atmosphere (and feeling) remains.
 Layout is thus inconsequential when compared to the overall atmosphere.

+> Atmosphere describes the feelings we get that are evoked by color, texture and typography.
+The atmosphere of a design **doesn't depend on layout**.
+It's independent of arrangement and visual placement.
+It will be seen, or felt, at every screen size and on every device.

+Establishing design atmosphere early is critical to a project's success, which is why designers have found ways to facilitate these important conversations without having to generate full mockups.
+Like style tiles (Samantha Warren) and element collages (Dan Mall).

+By breaking **visual explorations** into smaller chunks, designers save time and effort while avoiding presenting unrealistic, premature layouts to client.

 ## Company Design Language

 * [macOS HIG](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/OSXHIGuidelines/)